hmc-cs111-spring2016/project-ideas/no-computer.md

 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

 The main drawback I see is that it has sort of been done before.
+It's also possible that other guitarists would not find a DSL to be the best solution like I think they might.
+I'd certainly need to ask some people before I could commit to this project.
+Aside from that, I think this is a good project idea.